Adversarial Attacks against Binary Similarity Systems: Background

-As first pointed out in \cite{DBLP:conf/pkdd/BiggioCMNSLGR13} and \cite{DBLP:journals/corr/SzegedyZSBEGF13}, deep learning models suffer from different kinds of threats.
-Specifically, we can distinguish between attacks performed at training time (such as data poisoning) and the ones performed at the testing stage (i.e., adversarial examples generation), which can be considered evasive techniques.
-In this paper, we are interested in this second alternative, so as to force already-trained models into making wrong predictions.

-In this context, we can define the threat model according to adversarial \textit{knowledge} and \textit{specificity}.

-\subsubsection{Adversarial Knowledge}
+\subsection{Adversarial Knowledge}

 We can describe a deep learning model through different aspects: training data, layers architecture, loss function, and weights parameters.
-Having complete or partial knowledge about such elements can facilitate the attack from a computational point of view.
+Having complete or partial knowledge about such elements can facilitate an attack from a computational point of view.
 According to seminal works in the area~\cite{BIGGIO2018317, pierazzi2020intriguing}, we can distinguish between: \begin{itemize} \item \textbf{white-box} attacks, where the attacker has \textit{perfect knowledge} of the target model, including all the dimensions mentioned before.
-This type of attack is realistic when the adversary has direct access to the model (e.g., an open-source malware classifier); \item \textbf{gray-box} attacks, where the attacker has \textit{partial knowledge} of the target model.
+These type of attacks are realistic when the adversary has direct access to the model (e.g., an open-source malware classifier); \item \textbf{gray-box} attacks, where the attacker has \textit{partial knowledge} of the target model.
 For example, they have knowledge about feature representation (e.g., categories of features relevant for feature extraction); \item \textbf{black-box} attacks: the attacker has \textit{zero knowledge} of the target model.
 Specifically, the attacker is only aware of the task the model was designed for and has a rough idea of what potential perturbations to apply to cause some feature changes~\cite{BIGGIO2018317}. \end{itemize}

 Different attack types may suit different scenarios best.
-A white-box attack appears realistic when the adversary has direct access to the model, as it is the case, for example, with an open-source malware classifier.
+A white-box attack, for example, could be attempted on an open-source malware classifier.
 Conversely, a black-box attack would suit also a model hosted on a remote server to interrogate, as with a commercial cloud-based antivirus.

-In the study of models for binary similarity from this paper, our focus will be general black-box and white-box attack methods for them.